How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Young adults (aged 18 and 25) have the highest depression rate.

-You can tell that your teenager is mentally ill if:
+As a parent, you can tell that your teenager is mentally ill if:

-• They excessively worry about everything.
+• One example is that they excessively worry about everything.

 • They refuse to socialize with anyone – even family members.